What is hypothecation?

 Often, the asset in question is the thing you’re borrowing the money for.
 With an auto loan, for example, you agree that your car is used as collateral for the money to buy the car.
 You get possession of the car, but if you can’t repay the loan, your lender can repossess it.

-Hypothecation isn’t part of every type of financing: It only applies to secured loans.
+Hypothecation isn’t part of every type of financing.
+It only applies to secured loans.
 For instance, you won’t see it with most personal loans since they’re usually unsecured.
-When you get a new credit card, there’s no hypothecation either, since these lines of credit aren’t secured.
+When you get a new credit card, there’s no hypothecation, meaning these lines of credit aren’t secured and you don’t have to put anything up to back them.

 Hypothecation in mortgages

-Hypothecation is a common feature of home loans.
-When you buy your home using a mortgage — instead of paying cash — your home serves as collateral for the debt.
-Even though you’re buying the home, your lender is the one loaning you the cash for the transaction.
+Hypothecation is a common feature of mortgages.
+When you take out one of these loans to buy your home — instead of paying out-of-pocket for it — your home serves as collateral for the debt.
+Even though you’re going to be the homeowner, your lender is the one loaning you the cash to make the purchase happen.
 And they want recourse if you don’t repay them.
 As a result, the loan comes with hypothecation, meaning if you don’t hold up your end of the contract, your lender could take your home.

 Hypothecation in commercial real estate